-The hypothetical Individual Patient Data (IPD)
+Demonstrating the DM using hypothetical Individual Patient Data (IPD)

-The hypothetical data comprised observations of the health related quality of life (HRQoL) of thirty patients with a condition; the condition had an active (worse) and remission (better) state, and HRQoL for each patient was recorded in both states.
+We simulated hypothetical individual patient data (IPD) comprising of observations of the health related quality of life (HRQoL) of thirty patients with a condition; the condition had an active (worse) and remission (better) state, and HRQoL for each patient was recorded in both states.
 For each patient, the HRQoL when the patient was in the worse state was lower than when that same patient was in the better health state.
 A scatterplot of all patients’ HRQoLs in the health states are shown in Figure 1.

 Figure 1: Scatterplot of the hypothetical IPD.

 As is common in health technology appraisals, it is assumed that the modeller does not have access to the IPD, but only summary statistics derived from the IPD.
 In particular, it is assumed that for both condition states, better and worse, only the sample means, standard deviation, and sample sizes are available to the modeller, as might be expected to be reported within an academic manuscript.
-Further summary statistics, such as the kurtosis or covariance between parameters, are not expected to be available, and so will not be used to parameterise any of the approaches being compared in this paper.
 Specifically, the only numerical information the modeller has access to in this case study are from the following statements:

 The HRQoL of thirty patients was assessed when each patient was in the worse disease state, and also the better disease state.